Inverse Probability Weighting: from Survey Sampling to Evidence Estimation: Inverse Probability Weight Estimators

-We begin by defining two popular estimators from survey sampling: the Horvitz--Thompson (HT) estimator \citep{horvitz1952generalization} and the H\'ajek estimator briefly.
-Suppose our goal is to estimate the population mean $\psi$ from a sample $Y_1, \ldots, Y_n$ but the observations are missing in random and the Bernoulli indicators $R_k, k = 1, \ldots, n$ indicate whether $Y_k, k = 1, \ldots, n$ were observed or not.
+An equivalent framework arises in the context of missing data, \textit{i.e.}, when subjects are observed with nonuniform probabilities.
+We follow the notations of \citet{khan2023adaptive} to describe it here.
+Here our goal is to estimate the mean $\psi$ of $Y_1, \ldots, Y_n$, with the observations missing at random.
+The Bernoulli indicators $R_k, k = 1, \ldots, n$ indicate whether $Y_k, k = 1, \ldots, n$ were observed or not.
 We assume $R_k \ind \text{Bernoulli}(p_k)$ for $k = 1, \ldots, n$, which reflects non-response bias in sample surveys.
-Following the notations of \citet{khan2021adaptive}, we can write the Horvitz--Thompson and H\'ajek estimator and as follows:
+Then, the Horvitz--Thompson and H\'ajek estimator of $\psi = n^{-1} \sum_{k=1}^n Y_k$ are:

-Horvitz--Thompson estimators possess many desirable properties: they are unbiased, admissible and consistent. \citet{ramakrishnan1973alternative} provides a simple proof that HT estimator is admissible in a class of all unbiased estimator of a finite population total, and \citet{delevoye2020consistency} prove that they achieve consistency under suitable conditions such as boundedness of moments for the outcome and inclusion probabilities and weak design dependence. \citet{delevoye2020consistency} also point out that these conditions might be violated in ill-behaved setting with heavy-tailed outcomes or skewed sampling designs, common in natural experiments, where the practitioner has little control over the design.

-It is worth noting here that \citet{little2008weighting} argues that the IPW estimators, in particular, the HT estimator can be looked at as an weighted estimator, where the weights are design-based but not model-based.
-For example, in HT estimator \eqref{eq:ht}, the $k^{th}$ unit is assigned weight proportional to the inverse of selection probability as it `represents' $1/p_k$ units of the population.
-We return to this point in \S \ref{sec:mc} to point out a semiparametric model due to \citet{kong2003theory} yielding HT estimator as a special case of a fully exponential model.

-\textbf{Adaptive normalization} A notable generalizations of the aforementioned estimators is the Trotter--Tukey estimator \citep{trotter1956conditional}, rediscovered as the adaptive normalization (AN) idea by \citet{khan2021adaptive} that improves on the Trotter--Tukey estimate by letting data choose the tuning parameter $\lambda$.
+A notable generalization of the aforementioned estimators is the Trotter--Tukey estimator \citep{trotter1956conditional}.
+Recently, \citet{khan2023adaptive} rediscovered the Trotter--Tukey estimator as the adaptive normalization (AN) idea by letting data choose the tuning parameter $\lambda$.

-Furthermore, \citet{khan2021adaptive} show that the `adaptive normalization' idea dating back to \citep{trotter1956conditional} leads to a lower asymptotic variance than both while generalizing these estimators, in particular, $\V(\hat{\psi}_{AN})$ is lower than both $\V(\hat{\psi}_{HT})$ as $\V(\hat{\psi}_{Hajek})$. \citet{khan2021adaptive} also provide empirical evidence that their adaptive normalization scheme leads to a lower mean squared error of IPW estimators in different application areas in average treatment effect estimation and policy learning.
+Furthermore, \citet{khan2023adaptive} show that the `adaptive normalization' idea dating back to \citep{trotter1956conditional} leads to a lower asymptotic variance than both while generalizing these estimators, in particular, $\V(\hat{\psi}_{AN})$ is lower than both $\V(\hat{\psi}_{HT})$ as $\V(\hat{\psi}_{\text{H\'ajek}})$. \citet{khan2023adaptive} also provide empirical evidence that their adaptive normalization scheme leads to a lower mean squared error of IPW estimators in different application areas in average treatment effect estimation and policy learning.